-The Glen Ellyn Public Library is challenging children to read 1,000 Books Before Kindergarten!
+The Glen Ellyn Public Library is challenging families to read 1,000 books with their children before kindergarten!
 Reading aloud to your child is one of the best things you can do to help prepare them for kindergarten.
 It’s an activity known to develop essential pre-reading skills.
 Most importantly, reading aloud can raise a lifelong reader!

 - From the library